 - Cream cheese – Let the cream cheese come to room temperature so it will mix smoothly.

-- Egg – Let it come to room temperature as well.
+- Egg – Let this come to room temperature as well.

 - Vanilla extract – Try using almond extract or a combination of vanilla and almond for something a little different.

 - Sprinkles – Avoid the really hard sprinkles that are often in cute shapes, as these tend to melt when baked.
-Learn more: Types of Sprinkles
+Learn more by reading up on types of sprinkles.

-These cookies are very simple to make with basic ingredients.
-You’ll need a couple of mixing bowls, a hand or stand mixer, and your trusty sheet pans.
+These cookies are so simple!
+You’ll only need a couple of mixing bowls, a hand or stand mixer, and your trusty sheet pans to make them.

-Combine the wet ingredients.
+- Combine the wet ingredients.
 Beat the butter, cream cheese, and sugar with an electric mixer on medium speed until the mixture is lightened and fluffy.
-Add the egg and vanilla, and mix well.
+Then, add the egg and vanilla, and mix well.

-Add the sprinkles.
-Mix in 1/3 cup of sprinkles, stirring just until the sprinkles are distributed throughout the dough.
+- Add the sprinkles.
+Mix in 1/3 cup of sprinkles, stirring just until the sprinkles are distributed evenly throughout the dough.

-Portion the dough.
+- Portion the dough.
 Using 2 tablespoons of dough at a time, roll the cookies into balls.
-Place on the prepared pans, leaving about 3 inches between the cookies.
-Flatten the tops of the cookies slightly.
-Add more sprinkles to the tops.
+Place these on the prepared pans, leaving about 3 inches between the cookies.
+Next, flatten the tops of the cookies slightly, and add more sprinkles to the tops.

-Cool the cookies.
+- Cool the cookies.
 Place the pans on wire racks and allow the cookies to cool for 5 minutes.
-Then transfer the cookies to a wire rack to cool completely.
+Then, transfer the cookies to the wire racks to cool completely.